Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Maret 2025 16.24.36 UTC
+- WIB: Minggu, 2 Maret 2025 17.26.05 UTC
-- WITA: Minggu, 2 Maret 2025 17.24.36 UTC
+- WITA: Minggu, 2 Maret 2025 18.26.05 UTC
-- WIT: Minggu, 2 Maret 2025 18.24.36 UTC
+- WIT: Minggu, 2 Maret 2025 19.26.05 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: friendship
+Kategori: technology